Healthy Diet vs Nutraceuticals in Depression By Prof Michael Berk

 Summary and slides

-Professor Berk begins this segment by describing the first good randomised controlled trial which linked diet to mental health, in which a prescribed Mediterranean diet reduced the risk of developing depression by 30-40%.
+Professor Berk begins this segment by describing the first good randomized controlled trial which linked diet to mental health, in which a prescribed Mediterranean diet reduced the risk of developing depression by 30-40%.

 He then discusses a study which investigated the effects on depression of dietary intervention compared with psychosocial support intervention, which showed a marked reduction in depressive symptoms with diet.
 The effects of the diet far surpassed reductions seen in the psychosocial support group, and these findings were reproducible.